Food Science Online Education

 Interested in increasing your knowledge of food science?

-If so, tap into the online education programs available through Kansas State University's Food Science Program and Kansas State University's Global Campus, which has won national awards in online education innovation.
+If so, tap into the Food Science online education programs available through Kansas State University's Global Campus, which has won national awards in online education innovation.

 Online education allows students to pursue additional degrees or training without disrupting employment or family life.
 With few exceptions, students do not have to travel to the K-State campus to participate in courses or training programs.

-Online education requires students to be self-disciplined and willing to devote free time to taking courses.
-An advantage to online education is that students are able to select their schedules for studying and completing assignments.
-The flexibility of online education makes it an attractive option for working professionals.
+Students must be self-disciplined and willing to devote free time to taking courses.
+Online education allows students to select their schedules for studying and completing assignments.
+The flexibility is an attractive option for working professionals.

 Get your Bachelor's Degree completed the K-State Way!

-Students living in the United States, Canada, or who are active duty American military can apply for the various food science programs.
-Students also must meet their program's specific admission requirements.
+Students living in the United States, Canada, or who are active duty American military can apply.
+Students must meet their program's specific admission requirements.

 The Nathan and Becky Smit Food Innovation Scholarship, a $1,000 renewable award for Kansas State University online undergraduate food science students, will be offered for the first time in fall 2019.